This article includes links to the following topics related to the flywheel -

 - And finally, the machined face of the flywheel acts as part of the clutch.

-The flywheel is attached to the front of the crankshaft by four dowel pegs and very tightly secured (>254 ft-lbs) by a single central gland nut which also incorporates needle roller bearings for the gearbox input shaft.
+The flywheel is attached to the front of the crankshaft by four dowel pegs ...for the stock flywheel, or 8 dowels for modified high performance engines, and very tightly secured (>254 ft-lbs) by a single central gland nut which also incorporates needle roller bearings for the gearbox input shaft.

 Note: We have written a very detailed Flywheel Removal and Replacement procedure that covers removal of the highly-torqued gland nut and the flywheel; removal, inspection and replacement of the main oil seal; replacement of the flywheel and associated gasket or O-ring; and checking the end play (with associated warning regarding excessive end play).